-The Dean of CPM has the authority to make decisions regarding a student's status in matters of academic suspension, student conduct, academic progression/promotion, and graduation.
-Any change in the Dean's decision regarding a student's status will be provided to the student in writing.
-If a student wishes, they may request an appointment with the Dean to review the final decision prior to filing an appeal with the University SVP/Provost.
-If the Dean then makes any changes to the student's status, it will again be communicated to the student in writing.
-Students may also appeal the final Dean's decision directly to the University SVP/Provost, in lieu of requesting a meeting with the Dean, as indicated in the 'Student Appeal Process' section of the University Catalog.
+The Dean of CPM, or Dean's designee, has the authority to make decisions regarding a student's status in matters of academic suspension, student conduct, academic progression/promotion, and graduation.
+Any change in the Dean's, or Dean's designee's, decision regarding a student's status will be provided to the student in writing.
+If a student wishes, they may request an appointment with the Dean, or Dean's designee, to review the final decision prior to filing an appeal with the University Provost.
+If the Dean, or Dean's designee, then makes any changes to the student's status, it will again be communicated to the student in writing.
+A student may appeal the decision of the Dean, or Dean's designee, to the Provost.
+Dean's, or Dean's designee's, decisions related to grades or related to the imposition of academic probation and any associated terms/conditions of such probation are considered final and not appealable to the Provost (See University Catalog, Student Appeal Process).